 The hurricane of 1875 crosses the Matagorda coast.
 Dozens of schooners are wrecked, and several are lost at sea.
 Lighthouses at Pass Cavallo are blown apart, drowning four lightkeepers.
 No building is left at Decrow’s Point, and only one house is spared at Saluria.
 One hundred and fifty people are killed in Indianola, on the west side of Matagorda Bay, their bodies littering the bay shore for 20 miles.
 Saluria and Decrow’s Point are not rebuilt.
 Indianola is resurrected but abandoned 11 years later after the 1886 hurricane.

 All of the original Spread Oaks lands change ownership after the Civil War.
-New owners are to include Daniel Erasmus E. Braman and his son, Victoria lawyer William Cheever Braman, California pioneer Andrew Olcese, the Texas Land and Cattle Company, Matagorda farmers Sam and Evan Watkins, and Shanghai Pierce.
+New owners are to include Daniel Erasmus E. Braman and his son, Victoria lawyer William Cheever Braman, California pioneer Andrew Olcese, the Texas Land and Cattle Company, Matagorda farmer and stockman Samuel Watkins, and Shanghai Pierce.

 Last of the Cattle Drives

-The end of the northern cattle drives in Matagorda County comes as Shanghai Pierce and nearly every other cattleman ship their herds exclusively by rail and in refrigerated boxcars.
+The end of the northern cattle drives in Matagorda County comes as Shanghai Pierce and nearly every other cattleman transports their herds exclusively by rail and in refrigerated boxcars.

 Bay City is Founded

-Denver mining magnate Colonel David Swickhimer founds the town of Bay City on 640 acres of cattle pasture east of the Colorado River.
+Denver mining magnate Colonel David Swickhimer, who has spent several winters hunting ducks around Jennings Creek, founds the town of Bay City on 640 acres of cattle pasture east of the Colorado River.

-Logs continue to dam the Colorado River, creating a nearly permanent shallow sea covering thousands of acres across adjacent pasture lands.
+Logs continue to dam the Colorado River, blocking its natural flow and inundating thousands of acres across adjacent prairie.
 Shanghai Pierce’s nephew A.P.
 Borden gambles that the water can be used to irrigate a new crop – rice.
 He establishes the Matagorda County Rice and Irrigation Company and breaks sod below Jennings Lake, planting 250 experimental acres the next spring.

 Matagorda County produces only a hundred bales of cotton compared to a pre-Civil War peak of 8,454, the decline caused by the arrival of the boll weevil.